redis/redis-doc/commands/sort.md

 ## Skip sorting the elements

 The `!BY` option can also take a non-existent key, which causes `SORT` to skip the sorting operation.
-This is useful if you want to retrieve external keys (see the `!GET` optionbelow) without the overhead of sorting.
+This is useful if you want to retrieve external keys (see the `!GET` option below) without the overhead of sorting.

 ```
 SORT mylist BY nosort